Multibit-Legacy/multibit-hd/README.md

 #### I want an installer not this IDE

-The code is changing too rapidly and is too unstable to justify a long-lived installer.
+The code is changing too rapidly and is too unstable to justify a long-lived installer for download.
 If you want to create one for demo purposes you need to [first read the installer README](mbhd-install/README.md) to do the necessary manual steps to configure JWrapper and then run the following Maven command:
 ```
 mvn -Dinstaller=true clean package
 ```